aica-technology/docker-images/toolkits/README.md

 ### On the use of GPUs

-For GPU-dependent images, we currently use Nvidia's registries to collect the necessary libraries and form the final toolkit image that can be used with AICA Core and/or custom AICA Components.
+For GPU-dependent images, we currently use NVIDIA's registries to collect the necessary libraries and form the final toolkit image that can be used with AICA Core and/or custom AICA Components.
 As such, we also label our versions with respect to the TensorRT images that we use as our dependency base.
 If you are creating a custom image for the CUDA or ML toolkit, refer to the [TensorRT Release Notes](https://docs.nvidia.com/deeplearning/frameworks/container-release-notes/index.html) for image tags you can use to pull specific combinations of CUDA, TensorRT, and Python.
 A simple example of